 2. Blueberries: A Boost Of Antioxidants

 Want your dog to live longer?
 Add blueberries to their regular diet.
 Research suggests that these antioxidant-rich berries can help reduce the risk of developing cancer in dogs.
-Blueberries are also hydrating and low in calories, making them a perfect addition to your dog’s diet.
+Blueberries are also hydrating fruits and are low in calories, making them a perfect addition to your dog’s summer diet.

 How To Feed Your Dog Blueberries The Right Way